 The festival accepts both features and shorts.
 For the purposes of this festival, features are defined as films with a running time of 45 minutes or longer.
 Anything shorter is consider a short film.

 We accept films from people of all backgrounds and levels of experience and from all corners of the globe.
-We accept horror, thrillers, mystery, sci-fi, suspense, and related films.
+We accept all horror subgenres including sci-fi, thrillers, mystery, suspense, and related films.

 We have no world premiere status regulations.
 We also do not have any regulations regarding whether your film has been screened elsewhere.
-For the 2019 festival, your project must have been completed on or after September 1, 2017.
+For the 2019 festival, your film must have been completed on or after January 1, 2017.

 We accept films in all languages.
 If your film is in a language other than English, please include subtitles.